AndrewLozynskyi/JavaScript_Theory/README.md

 2) Difference between get and post

-- GET: Requests data from a specified resource
+- GET - Requests data from a specified resource
 - POST - Submits data to be processed to a specified resource

 # HTML